Tupolev Tu-114: Operational history

 The May 1967 OAG adds the weekly flight to Tokyo, taking 10:35 hours and the return to SVO in 11:25 hours.

 Ilyushin 62s took over the Delhi and Montreal flights in 1967 (though the August 1968 OAG shows a weekly SVO-YUL-HAV Tu-114 along with a weekly Tu-114 via Algiers).
 Ilyushins took over the Tokyo flight in May/June 1969 and Havana, probably sometime in 1969.

 With the increasing use of the Il-62, the Tu-114s were shifted to long domestic flights from Domodedovo to Alma-Ata, Tashkent, Novosibirsk and Khabarovsk.
 Tu-114s were also used for charter operations for senior officials of the USSR and various official delegations.

-The Tu-114 had a short commercial service life compared with other Soviet airliners, being operated on regular flights from 1962 to 1976 (in comparison, the Il-62 is still in civilian service 52 years after its introduction, as of 2019).
+The Tu-114 had a short commercial service life compared with other Soviet airliners, being operated on regular flights from 1961 to 1976 (in comparison, the Il-62 is still in civilian service 52 years after its introduction, as of 2019).
 The fatigue life of the airframe was set at 14,000 flying hours.
 Most of the aircraft passed this point in 1976.
 By the summer of 1977, Aeroflot decided to scrap 21 aircraft at the same time.
 A few continued in use by the Soviet Air Forces until 1991.

-The Tu-114 was renowned for reliability, speed and fuel economy.
-Tu-114 burned 5,000-5,500 kg/hour of fuel at cruise flight.
+Although the time in service was relatively brief, the Tu-114, during its time in service, managed to earn an excellent reputation for reliability, speed and fuel economy.
+Tu-114 burned 5,000-5,500 kg/hour of fuel at cruise flight, which is comparable to a modern wide-body twinjet, such as a Boeing 787 Dreamliner or Airbus A350 XWB.
 Its safety record was rarely matched: there was only one accident involving fatalities, but the plane was not airborne at the time.
 It was only withdrawn from service after the introduction of the Il-62 and after carrying over six million passengers with Aeroflot and Japan Airlines.